Death Dictionary

 Colicksevere stomach pain due to issue with bowels

-Consumptionwasting disease, esp. tuberculosis
+Consumptionwasting disease, especially pulmonary tuberculosis

 Falling-sicknessepileptic seizures